What is a prologue in book?

 An epilogue shouldn’t serve as a story’s conclusion, but it provides a little more insight into the ending.
 It is a little treat to satiate any lingering curiosity we might have at the end.

 Are you for or against prologues?
 When you read a book, do you read prologues, introductions, prefaces, etc.?
-Share your thoughts with us on email or social media.
-We would love to hear your opinion on this topic.
+Share your thoughts with us down in the comment section below.